 There’s still competition on Walmart Marketplace, but it’s considerably less compared to sites like Amazon and Shopify.

-The bottom line: use Walmart Marketplace to distinguish yourself from competitors on other platforms.
+The bottom line: use Walmart Marketplace to distinguish your ecommerce business from competitors on other platforms.